CoderChen01/InterCLIP-MEP/README.md

 ## 📄Abstract

-The prevalence of sarcasm in social media, conveyed through text-image combinations, presents significant challenges for sentiment analysis and intention mining.
-Existing multi-modal sarcasm detection methods have been proven to overestimate performance, as they struggle to effectively capture the intricate sarcastic cues that arise from the interaction between an image and text.
-To address these issues, we propose InterCLIP-MEP, a novel framework for multi-modal sarcasm detection.
-Specifically, we introduce an Interactive CLIP (InterCLIP) as the backbone to extract text-image representations, enhancing them by embedding cross-modality information directly within each encoder, thereby improving the representations to capture text-image interactions better.
-Furthermore, an efficient training strategy is designed to adapt InterCLIP for our proposed Memory-Enhanced Predictor (MEP).
-MEP uses a dynamic, fixed-length dual-channel memory to store historical knowledge of valuable test samples during inference.
-It then leverages this memory as a non-parametric classifier to derive the final prediction, offering a more robust recognition of multi-modal sarcasm.
-Experiments demonstrate that InterCLIP-MEP achieves state-of-the-art performance on the [MMSD2.0](https://aclanthology.org/2023.findings-acl.689) benchmark, with an accuracy improvement of 1.08% and an F1 score improvement of 1.51% over the previous best method.
+Sarcasm in social media, often expressed through text-image combinations, poses challenges for sentiment analysis and intention mining.
+Current multi-modal sarcasm detection methods have been shown to overestimate performance due to reliance on spurious cues, which fail to effectively capture the intricate interactions between text and images.
+To solve this problem, we propose InterCLIP-MEP, a novel framework for multi-modal sarcasm detection, which introduces Interactive CLIP (InterCLIP) to extract enriched text-image representations by embedding cross-modal information directly into each encoder.
+Additionally, we design a Memory-Enhanced Predictor (MEP) with a dynamic dual-channel memory that stores valuable test sample knowledge during inference, acting as a non-parametric classifier for robust sarcasm recognition.
+Experiments on two benchmarks demonstrate that InterCLIP-MEP achieves state-of-the-art performance, with significant accuracy and F1 score improvements on MMSD and MMSD2.0.

 <center>
 <img src="./docs/framework.svg" alt="Framework overview"/>